sidd-24/sidd-24/README.md

-# Siddh | AI and Data Engineering Developer
+# Siddhant | AI and Data Engineering Developer

 I am an AI and data engineering professional with industry experience in GenAI product development and data automation, currently pursuing a Master’s in International Information Systems at FAU Erlangen-Nurnberg.
 I build practical AI products that move from prototype to production, with a focus on LLM applications, API-first systems, ETL pipelines, and reliable ML workflows.